About Rivipansel (GMI-1070)

 Future Clinical Trials for Rivipansel

 A few years ago, GlycoMimetics entered into a worldwide license agreement with Pfizer for the development and, if approved by applicable regulatory authorities, commercialization of rivipansel.
 GlycoMimetics was responsible for development through the Phase 2 clinical trial and Pfizer is now responsible for all future clinical development of rivipansel.
-In June 2015, Pfizer announced that it had dosed the first patient in the RESET (Rivipansel: Evaluating Safety, Efficacy and Time to Discharge) study—a Phase 3 clinical trial assessing the efficacy and safety of rivipansel for the treatment of vaso-occlusive crisis (VOC) in patients hospitalized with sickle cell disease who are six years of age or older.
-For more information on the RESET study, visit: http://www.resetsicklecell.com/
+Pfizer is currently conducting the RESET (Rivipansel: Evaluating Safety, Efficacy and Time to Discharge) study—a Phase 3 clinical trial assessing the efficacy and safety of rivipansel for the treatment of VOC in individuals hospitalized with sickle cell disease who are six years of age or older.
+For more information on the RESET study, visit: http://www.resetsicklecell.com/.

 For More Information